Donnafugata, `Ben Ryé` Passito di Pantelleria

 Producer

 The Donnafugata wines fuse Sicilian tradition with a modern approach.
-‘Vigna di Gabri’ blends Ansonica (Inzolia) with Chardonnay, Viognier, Catarratto and Sauvignon Blanc, in differing percentages according to the vintage.
+‘Vigna di Gabri’ blends Ansonica (Inzolia) with Chardonnay, Viognier, Catarratto and Sauvignon Blanc in differing percentages according to the vintage.
 On the other hand, ‘Sherazade’ is made solely from Nero d’Avola.
 The ‘Mille e Una Notte’, a multi-varietal blend that includes Nero d’Avola, Petit Verdot and Syrah, is a wine with exceptional structure and remarkable personality.
 Their Frappato ‘Bell’Assai’ hails from Vittoria.
 It is a very pure example of this local variety defined by a light body, delicate florals and spice.
+The Cerasuolo ‘Floramundi’ blends the local Nero d'Avola and Frappato creating an elegant wine with the power of Nero D'Avola from Vittoria and the aromatic Frappato.
 The Etna wines come from high-elevation vineyards at 730 – 750 metres above sea level.
 A portion of the white, made solely from Carricante, is aged in used oak to enhance its texture, while a component of the red, made from Nerello Mascalese, is kept in stainless steel to enhance the freshness and intensity that characterise the wines from Etna.

 Donnafugata’s masterpiece is ‘Ben Ryé’, a Zibibbo Passito from the island of Pantelleria.
-Donnafugata arrived here in 1989 and now cultivate 68 hectares of vines on this volcanic island, which is closer to Tunisia than Italy.
+Donnafugata arrived here in 1989 and now cultivate vines on this volcanic island, which is closer to Tunisia than Italy.
 Due to this position, it is constantly swept by Mediterranean winds; Scirocco from the south and Maestrale from the north.
 The wine production process is heavily influenced by these winds, from the unique shape of the “Alberello Pantesco” bush vines (certified by UNESCO World Heritage) to the drying of the grapes.
 For this reason, Donnafugata named their Passito di Pantelleria DOC ‘Ben Ryé’ from the Arabic ‘son of the wind’.
+The Zibibbo (Muscat d’Alexandria) is naturally sweet yet very mineral and fragrant.

 Vineyards

-Made from vines planted on the island of Pantelleria (south-western Sicily), this is a modern take on the classic Moscato Passito.
-The name Ben Ryé derives from the Arabic 'Son of the Wind', after the wind which sweeps round the island.
-Vines are planted in hollows in the ground, at altitudes of 20-400 metres above sea level on terraced, sandy slopes of volcanic origin.
-The low bush vines of Pantelleria have been described on the UNESCO World Heritage List as a 'creative and sustainable practice'.
-The vines are over 100 years old and are ungrafted.
+Made from vines planted on the island of Pantelleria, off the south-western coast of Sicily, this wine offers a modern interpretation of the classic Moscato Passito.
+Its name, Ben Ryé, derives from the Arabic “Son of the Wind”, a reference to the constant breeze that sweeps across the island.
+The vines are planted in hollows in the ground at altitudes between 20 and 400 metres above sea level, on terraced, sandy slopes of volcanic origin.
+The traditional low bush vines of Pantelleria are recognised by UNESCO as a “creative and sustainable practice”, and many are over 100 years old and ungrafted.

 Vintage